Wed Nov 22 2023

-I hosted a workshop at a client recently on improving your retrospective.
-Rather than focus on specific techniques (like I did in this related post), I focused on overall planning and preparation for the retrospective.
+I recently hosted a client workshop on how to improve the retrospective event in the Scrum Framework.
+Rather than focus on specific techniques (like I did in this related post), I focused on overall planning and preparation in advance of the retrospective.

 Something that I always found helpful was to layout a plan for the retrospective.
 This included how I was going to move through the stages of the retrospective, how I would use my time, and the specific exercises I would use at each step.